This comprehensive guide to recycling in the Centre Region features updates from

 CCRRA also made changes to its Accepted Electronics list.
 CCRRA will accept all computers, laptops, tablets, notebooks, monitors, keyboards, printers, scanners, peripherals, all sizes and types of televisions, CD/DVD & VCR players and recorders, video game consoles and controllers, and more.
 CDs and DVDs are no longer accepted.

 Learn more about the CCRRA electronic recycling program

-Residents from 1,066 households — in 32 of the county's 35 municipalities — participated in Centre County’s Household Hazardous Waste Collection Program April 26 - 27, 2019 at the Centre County Recycling & Refuse Authority (CCRRA).
+Residents from 1,254 households — in 33 of the county's 35 municipalities — participated in Centre County’s Household Hazardous Waste Collection Program April 26 - 27, 2019 at the Centre County Recycling & Refuse Authority (CCRRA).
 Learn more

 View Brush Collection Guidelines